FrontendMasters/react-enlightenment/react-semantics.md

 ***

 #### Virtual DOM
-A JavaScript tree of React elements/components that is used for efficient re-rendering (i.e. diffing via JavaScript) of the browser DOM.
+A JavaScript tree of React elements/components that is used for efficient re-rendering (i.e., diffing via JavaScript) of the browser DOM.

 ***

 #### Webpack

-A module loader and bundler that takes modules (.js, .css, .txt, etc...) with dependencies and generates static assets representing those modules.
+A module loader and bundler that takes modules (.js, .css, .txt, etc.) with dependencies and generates static assets representing those modules.